Ninja lanternshark

-The ninja lanternshark (Etmopterus benchleyi) is a lanternshark of the family Etmopteridae found in the eastern Pacific Ocean from Nicaragua, south to Panama and Costa Rica.
-The depth range of collections is from 836 to 1443 m along the continental slope.
+The ninja lanternshark (Etmopterus benchleyi) is of the family Etmopteridae, found in the eastern Pacific Ocean from Nicaragua, south to Panama and Costa Rica.
+The depth range of collections is from 836 to 1443 meters along the continental slope.
 E. benchleyi is the only Etmopterus species presently known from the Pacific Coast of Central America.

 Type

 The species was described from eight specimens collected off the Pacific Coast of Central America during an expedition of the Spanish research ship Miguel Oliver by D. Ross Robertson, a researcher at the Smithsonian Tropical Research Institute.
 One holotype and four paratypes were described and deposited with the United States National Museum of Natural History, Smithsonian Institution, Washington D.C.